tusharkr1918/practice-repo/README.md

 # practice-repo
-It's a repo for practicing git and github. (update - 1)
+It's a repo for practicing git and github. (update - 1) (update - 2)